phlax/aio.app/README.rst

 The default aio:log_level is INFO

-Any sections that begin with handler_, logger_, or formatter_ will automattically be added to the relevant logging section
+Any sections that begin with handler, logger, or formatter will automattically be added to the relevant logging section

 So by adding a section such as